 Students will work in teams to screen a drug library containing more than 1,500 FDA-approved drugs for treatment of various infectious diseases (drug repurposing).
-The experiments will be designed by the SURE students and performed by the KGI staff during live/recorded sessions.
+The experiments will be designed by the SURE students and performed by the KGI staff.
 Students will also attend a graduate-level drug discovery course.

 To return to a previously started application, click here.